shahzaneer/Core-Object-Oriented-Programming/Code/Composition lab task 6/Composition.md

 > Using one class type as a data member in some other class type
 - It should not be confused with `Inheritance Concepts`
 - Both the classes are independent in nature.
+- One is subpart and the other is the whole part.

 ***